bkfleet1/regex/Develop/gist-template.md

 Notice the **g**, known as the **global flag** occurs after the closing forward-slash;

-Below is a list of the six (6) regex flags avaible to developers.
+Below is a list of the six (6) regex flags available to developers.
 However, the first three flags listed (i, g, m) are the most commonly used.

 #### List of Flags
 | Flag | Description |